Raiyan-sharif/WebSocketExample/README.md

 - IMEI = 000001006154923
 >>>>> Used for Uploading to TestFligh/Release Build by Pocketalk (SN) in Pocketalk Appstore Account

-5) ServerAPILog
+3) ServerAPILog
 - Log is opened
 - LanguageEngineUrlForStageBuild set as LanguageEngineURL
-- BJIT_IAP_ProductIDs, bjitAppSpecificSharedSecret is Used
+- productionIAPProduts, productionIAPSharedSecret is Used
-- Bundle Identifier Used : com.sourcenext.pocketalk.ios.staging
+- Bundle Identifier Used : com.pocketalk.ios.pt.translation
 - BASE_URL = https:\/\/test2.pt-v.com
 - AUDIO_STREAM_BASE_URL = wss:\/\/test2.pt-v.com
 - IMEI = 000001006154923
 >>>>> Used for Quality Assurance Engineers for downloading log from Settings(Pocketalk-iOS-Labo Only)

-6) Stage
+4) Stage
 - Log is opened
 - LanguageEngineUrlForStageBuild set as LanguageEngineURL
 - stagingIAPProduts, stagingIAPSharedSecret is Used